Terms and Definitions

 2. CWRC Ontological Structures

 Source data from CWRC spans multiple types of data, including granular material such as bibliographic metadata and discursive, interpretive, or analytical content describing human lives, cultural processes, and historical events.
-The CWRC linked open data model described by this ontology represents such information as a series of assertions, frequently associated with particular contexts and linked, where available, to the source of the assertions.
+The CWRC linked open data model described by this ontology represents such information as a series of assertions, frequently associated with particular contexts and linked, where available, to the prose source of the assertions.

 Ensuring that context and provenance can be conjoined with assertions in order to situate the knowledge being represented is crucial to modelling research data effectively.
 At the same time, such ontological modelling results in complex structures that make the queries required to retrieve basic information unwieldy.
-To this end, the CWRC ontology creates assertions through a design that supports the tracking of provenance, certainty, and other complex components of the data, within the structure of the data, but provides parallel properties that allow the data also to be easily queried to produce simple subject-object-predicate triples that stand on their own.
-This design relies upon and extends the Web Annotation Data model, which supports various modes annotating web sources, such as identifying entities named in a text, connecting such entities to the web source being annotated.
+To this end, the CWRC ontology creates assertions through a design that supports the tracking of provenance, certainty, and other complex components of the data, within the structure of the data.
+At the same time, it provides parallel properties that allow the data also to be more easily queried to produce simple subject-object-predicate assertions or triples that stand on their own.
+This design relies upon and extends the W3C Web Annotation Data model, which supports various modes of annotating web sources, namely identifying or describing entities named in a text, as well as connecting such entities to the web source being annotated.
+In this way, the CWRC ontology structure encourages situated knowledge production, while granular subject-predicate-objects views of the data are supported by the parallel predicates.

 Contexts are typed by major semantic categories including, for biographical material, Cultural Forms, Birth, Death, Education, Occupation, and Politics, and, for literary content, Production, Reception, and Textual Features.
-The major context classes are as follows:

 BiographyContext, BirthContext, CulturalFormContext, DeathContext, EconomicContext, EducationContext, FamilyContext, FriendsAndAssociatesContext, HealthContext, IntimateRelationshipContext, LeisureContext, NameContext, OccupationContext, SpatialContext, and ViolenceContext.